MortenBirk/fishfingers/README.md

 ```

 ## imported.js
 This file should basically import everyhing that you are importing in the examples.
 This is a crude hack for now, and should probably not be needed in later versions.
+Every import must be relative to the `root` alias, which points to the root of your project.

 For instance the file could look like the following.
 ```js
 import { x, y, z } from 'root/someFolder/someFile'
 import something from 'root/anotherFile'